20 November 2020

 FRS 102 also says that:

-- an entity should recognise a provision for restructuring costs only when it has a legal or constructive obligation at the reporting date to carry out the restructuring (examples 6 and 7 in the appendix to section 21 provide guidance on closures announced before and after the year-end);
+- an entity should recognise a provision for restructuring costs, including termination benefits, only when it has a legal or constructive obligation at the reporting date to carry out the restructuring (examples 6 and 7 in the appendix to section 21 provide guidance on closures announced before and after the year-end);

 - provisions for future operating losses should not be recognised (paragraph 21.16 and 21.11B); and